 |Statistical concepts and definitions|

-Innovation co-operation is active participation with other enterprises or institutions on innovation activities.
+Innovation co-operation is active participation with other enterprises or institutions in innovation projects.
 Pure contracting out of work with no active co-operation in innovation projects is not considered as a co-operation.

-The Innovation survey is exhaustive and the statistical population includes all non-financial and financial enterprises with 10 or more employees engaged in the economic activities (NACE.BG-2008) referred to in item Sector coverage.
+The Innovation survey is exhaustive and the statistical population includes all non-financial and financial enterprises with 10 or more persons employed engaged in the economic activities (NACE.BG-2008) referred to in item Sector coverage.

 The data refer to the activities of non-financial and financial enterprises carried out in the country.